Learning Task-Specific Dynamics to Improve Whole-Body Control: EXPERIMENTAL RESULTS

-In the first experiment, we performed squatting at a frequency of 0.25~Hz.
-Squatting was defined as sinusoidal motion of the center of mass up and down for 6 cm; this range is close to the maximal motion the robot can perform without hitting joint limits.
+In the first experiment, we performed periodic squatting at a frequency of 0.25~Hz.
+For the use-case example, squatting was defined as a vertical sinusoidal motion of 3cm amplitude; this range is close to the maximal motion the robot can perform without hitting joint limits.
+Any other squatting trajectory, obtained for example through motion capture, could also be used.

-In simulation, the model used to compute the inverse dynamics control is perfect; however, we set the task space gains of the optimization such that it did not reach perfect tracking.
-Fig. \ref{fig:sequence} shows a sequence of pictures illustrating the squatting task.